shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Scripts.md

 # Scripts

 To automate something, you create a script.
 It is a text file containg C# code.
-Click the "New Script" button on the toolbar.
+Click the "New" button on the toolbar.

 C# is a programming language, one of the most popular.
 You'll have to learn it a bit.
 For example [here](https://docs.microsoft.com/en-us/dotnet/csharp/).